Demetrius and the Gladiators: Production

 The sequel was planned even before The Robe had been released.
 It was originally known as The Story of Demetrius.
 Filming was completed by September 1953.

 Reception

+Box office

 Demetrius and the Gladiators was a massive commercial success.
 In its initial release, the film earned $4.25 million in US theatrical rentals, against a budget of less than $2 million.
 Overall, it grossed $26 million in North America, making it one of the highest-grossing films of 1954.